Finer geometry of planar self-affine sets: Main results

-One has to be careful with this definition as, for example, a Bedford-McMullen carpet can be contained in a line parallel to the sole element of $X_F$ in which case the right hand-side in \eqref{eq:POSC} is zero.
+In Propositions \ref{thm:POSC-PSC} and \ref{lem:missing}, we show that the projective open set condition implies the projective separation.
+One has to be careful when using \eqref{eq:POSC} as, for example, a Bedford-McMullen carpet can be contained in a line parallel to the sole element of $X_F$ in which case the right hand-side in \eqref{eq:POSC} is zero.
 Nevertheless, if $X$ and $X_F$ are not singletons, then there always exists $V \in X_F$ such that $\diam(\proj_{V^\perp}(X)) > 0$.
-In fact, in the proof of Theorem \ref{thm:posc-sigma}, we will see that if $X$ is dominated with at least two points and $X_F$ is not a singleton, then the right hand-side in \eqref{eq:POSC} is uniformly bounded away from zero.
+In fact, in \eqref{eq:posdiam}, we will see that if $X$ is dominated with at least two points and $X_F$ is not a singleton, then the right hand-side in \eqref{eq:POSC} is uniformly bounded away from zero.
 We also define